nic-dgl104-winter-2022/BrendanW_ProccessPortfolio/README.md

 	Overally i like both sites!
 And will 100% be saving them to look back on when i need a hand or i forget something thats "simple" :)

+	## WEEK 9
+	### RESEARCH
+	A useful website for UI patters is https://ui-patterns.com/.
+This site has tons of pattern examples for almost anything!
+What awesome about it is that i have the problem at hand.
+Followed by a quick example about it.
+It has a usage section explaining how the user would use it.
+Followed by a solution section to help you come to the solution

+	### REFLECT
+	One app that i use often is instagram.
+I probably use instagram the most out of any app on my phone.
+	I personally like instagrams UI, as it is simple and very easy to use!
+But here is a quick pros and cons list to this lovely and famous UI.

+	Pros - The app seems to have a very easy layout.
+It has the name at the top, followed by a posting option, your likes, and dms.
+On the bottom it has 5 options. home page, search, reels, shop, and profile.
+I really like the simplicity of the profile screen.
+Not a lot going on.
+Very simple.
+	Logo, name, and then a description.
+No banner photo.
+Which i think gives it a very clean look.

+	Cons - One con i find is that since they added reel and shops.
+Their are to many options on the bottom of the screen.
+Another is there are a lot of hiden options.
+And if you are new to instagram it can be easy to get lost.
+For example the "post" button.
+Just looks like a square with a plus.
+When you click it it shoes 4 more options.
+Post, story, reel, or live.
+You have no idea those options are there unless you click on the icon.